Cocoon (film): Reception

-The film received mostly positive critical reception.
-Commented The New York Times Janet Maslin, "Mr. Howard brings a real sweetness to his subject, as does the film's fine cast of veteran stars; he has also given Cocoon the bright, expansive look of a hot-weather hit.
+Cocoon received mostly positive critical reception.
+Janet Maslin of The New York Times wrote that "Mr. Howard brings a real sweetness to his subject, as does the film's fine cast of veteran stars; he has also given Cocoon the bright, expansive look of a hot-weather hit.
 And even when the film begins to falter, as it does in its latter sections, Mr. Howard's touch remains reasonably steady.
-He does the most he can with material that, after an immensely promising opening, heads into the predictable territory of Spielberg-inspired beatific science fiction."
-Variety called it "a fountain of youth fable which imaginatively melds galaxy fantasy with the lives of aging mortals in a Florida retirement home [and] weaves a mesmerizing tale."
+He does the most he can with material that, after an immensely promising opening, heads into the predictable territory of Spielberg-inspired beatific science fiction".
+Variety called it "a fountain of youth fable, which imaginatively melds galaxy fantasy with the lives of aging mortals in a Florida retirement home [and] weaves a mesmerizing tale".

-The film holds a 76% "Fresh" rating on Rotten Tomatoes from 33 critics.
-The critical consensus reads, "Though it may be too sentimental for some, Ron Howard's supernatural tale of eternal youth is gentle and heartwarming, touching on poignant issues of age in the process."
-Metacritic gave the film a score of 65 based on 18 reviews, indicating "generally favorable reviews".
+The film holds an 82% "Fresh" rating on Rotten Tomatoes from 49 critics.
+The critical consensus reads: "Though it may be too sentimental for some, Ron Howard's supernatural tale of eternal youth is gentle and heartwarming, touching on poignant issues of age in the process".
+Metacritic gave the film a score of 65 based on 18 reviews, indicating "generally favorable" reviews.

 The film was also a box office hit, making over $76 million in North America where it became the sixth highest-grossing film of 1985.